Information Flow in Self-Supervised Learning: Applying matrix information theory to contrastive and feature decorrelation-based methods

-For notation simplicity, we shall also write $\text{TCR}_{\mu}(\mathbf{Z})$ as $\text{TCR}_{\mu}(\mathbf{Z}\mathbf{Z}^{\top})$.
-We shall then show the close relationship between TCR and matrix entropy in the following theorem through the lens of matrix KL divergence.
-The key is utilizing the asymmetries of the matrix KL divergence.
+where $\mu$ is a non-negative hyperparameter. \end{definition} For notation simplicity, we shall also write $\text{TCR}_{\mu}(\mathbf{Z})$ as $\text{TCR}_{\mu}(\mathbf{Z}\mathbf{Z}^{\top})$.
+Notably, there is a close relationship between TCR and matrix entropy, which is presented in the following theorem through the lens of matrix KL divergence \ref{matrix kl}.
+The key is utilizing the asymmetries of the matrix KL divergence \citep{zhang2023kernel}.